SittaMark/Mark/midtermexam.md

-SEND "Temparature
-RECIEVE "Temperature" from keyboard
+SEND "Please enter the temperature" TO DISPLAY
+RECEIVE temperature FROM KEYBOARD
-IF SEND "temperature less than 18 degrees"
+IF temperature < 18 degrees THEN
+SEND "Cold, the perfect temperature for sleep is 18-21 degrees" TO DISPLAY ELSE
+IF temperature > 21 degrees THEN
+SEND "Perfect" TO DISPLAY
+ELSE
-RECIEVE "cold, the perfect the temperature 18-21 degrees" from keyboard SEND "NO the perfect temperature for sleep is 18-21 degrees" from keyboard RECIEVE "NO the perfect temperature for sleep is 18-21 degrees" from keyboard SEND "Yes perfect"
+SEND "No!, the perfect temperature for sleep is 18-21 degrees" TO DISPLAY END IF
+END IF